Gail Russell: Loan-outs

 Russell was borrowed by Andrew Stone for The Bachelor's Daughters (1946) at United Artists.

 Republic Pictures borrowed her to be John Wayne's leading lady in a film Wayne was producing, Angel and the Badman (1947).
-Also at Republic she did Moonrise (1948) for Frank Borzage.
+Also at Republic, she did Moonrise (1948) for Frank Borzage.

 Russell returned to Paramount for Night Has a Thousand Eyes (1948), directed by John Farrow, who had made Calcutta.
 She reteamed with Wayne at Republic for Wake of the Red Witch (1948), which was a hit.

-She appeared in a Western with John Payne for Pine-Thomas Productions, a production outfit who released through Paramount, El Paso (1949).
-Pine-Thomas normally made lower-budgeted films but El Paso was made on a bigger scale.
+She appeared in a Western, El Paso (1949), with John Payne for Pine-Thomas Productions, a production outfit that released through Paramount.

 Russell did Song of India (1949) for Columbia and The Great Dan Patch (1949) for United Artists.

 Russell married actor Guy Madison on 1 August 1949.
-They separated in less than six months but later reunited, then separated in 1953, and divorced in 1954.
+They separated in less than six months, but later reunited, then separated in 1953, and divorced in 1954.

 She made some more Pine-Thomas films: Captain China (1950) with Payne, and The Lawless (1951) with Macdonald Carey directed by Joseph Losey.

-By 1950 it was well known that she had become a victim of alcoholism.
+By 1950, she was well known to have a problem with alcohol.
 According to Yvonne de Carlo, actress Helen Walker took Russell "under her wing and introduced her to the tranquilizing benefits of vodka" when they were Paramount contractees together.
 Russell was already drinking on set by her third film, 1944's The Uninvited, to ease her paralyzing stage fright and lack of confidence.
 Paramount did not renew her contract.

-She made Air Cadet (1951) for Universal then did not act for a number of years.
+She made Air Cadet (1951) for Universal.

 Legal troubles

-In 1953 John Wayne's then-wife claimed during her divorce proceedings that Wayne and Russell had spent the night together.
+In 1953, John Wayne's then-wife claimed during her divorce proceedings that Wayne and Russell had spent the night together.
 Wayne and Russell denied this.

-In November 1953 she was held in jail overnight after being arrested for drunk driving.
-The following month she and Madison separated permanently.
+In November 1953, she was held in jail overnight after being arrested for drunk driving.
+The following month, Madison and she separated permanently.